silver-language/workspace-silver/journal/2024-02-17 - reading over writing.md

 * trying to be trendy, cool, funky, cute, hip, obscure
 * jargon

-These are difficult to be objective with, and there are layers to this depending (again) on who the audience is, and the intended longevity of the code.
+Most of that ages badly.
+If you're doing something truly iconic like sending a rocket to Jupiter then maybe, otherwise normal words are sufficient.

+It depends a bit , and the intended longevity of the code is a factor.

 Try to be clear to as wide an audience as possible, not just your company, region, demographic, country etc.

 Prioritise the vertical over the horizontal